Concrete Joints and Their Applications

 Concrete saws or specialized groover tools are used to create a weak line across the slab.
 For small residential projects, a large concrete saw is not necessary.
 Instead, simply snap a chalk line and run a groover along the straight edge.

-The experts at Fine Homebuilding suggest control joints should be placed 12 to 15 feet apart, and should extend down to at least one quarter of the slab’s thickness.
-They have a rule of thumb: multiply the thickness of the concrete by 2.5.
+Control joints should be placed 12 to 15 feet apart, and should extend down to at least one quarter of the slab’s thickness.
+Rule of thumb: multiply the thickness of the concrete by 2.5.
 That number, in feet, is the maximum appropriate distance between control joints.

 Construction joints provide internal framing for a concrete slab at the edges between different forms or between two pieces set on consecutive days.
 Construction joints typically consist of barriers made of plastic, wood, steel or preformed concrete, with a mechanism to hold the concrete in place.
 The two pieces of concrete may be keyed with male and female slots on the ends, or held together with dowels.